 Supplies for Bathing Your Dog

 The skin of most dogs is fairly sensitive, which means it is best not to use any type of harsh shampoos.
 Depending on your pet, you may even want to use baby shampoo when you are bathing the head, neck, ears, and around the eyes.
 There are several different varieties of dog shampoo that you can choose from for bathing your pets.
 If fleas are a problem, try adding a few drops of pine oil to the shampoo, as they work great for killing adult fleas.

-I do use the liquid wash often, especially for just a quick wash.
+I do use this liquid wash often, especially for just a quick wash.
 Most days, I tend to wash Poppy’s dirty feet and just put water and shampoo into the sink and this works well.
-As a bonus, I love the smell of this and it makes her coat really soft.
+As a bonus, this really does remove the dirt and it makes her coat really soft.

 We use so much of it that I quickly bought a second bottle.

 Although Poppy loves the water, in every weather, she hates having a bath.

 As it was so warm here in the UK for parts of last summer, I thought she would like a paddling pool that could double as a bath.
 Silly me.
 She didn’t like it and was not fool enough to jump in though she will race through when her ball is thrown into the water.

 So I did start using it as a bath (outside) which works quite well and keeps the kitchen dry!
 This is the one we bought which is easy enough to setup and empty.

 Don’t just pick up your dog and throw them in the bath, because that won’t end well for anybody!
 Try giving your dog a treat or a toy before you show them the bath.
 Don’t be stressed as you will stress your dog too.
 Brush or comb their hair first to remove any excess hair.
 I use this great grooming tool.
 Brushing your dog not only gets rid of loose hair, but also grass and twigs that are stuck in their coat!